Beasley9/empire/README.md

 4. Battle with other empires of your choice by _____________
 5. Create elusive strongholds which generate you empire tokens!

-# Development of Empire is paused indefinitely.
-Perhaps this concept within the Metaverse could be the next venture!
+Development is paused, but feel free to clone the repo and pick up where we left off!